 Happy holidays from the entire Wornick family – Ken, Dennis, Sophia, Cynthia, Harry, with Elyse, Jessica, and Tony the dog

-Wine is to be enjoyed and everyone gets to decide exactly what they like.
-Wine labels, the setting, the food, the mood, everything influences how we feel about a particular wine.
+Wine is to be enjoyed.
+Everyone gets to decide exactly what they like.
+Wine labels, the setting, the food, the mood; everything influences how we feel about a particular wine.

-But a truly blind tasting is the closest we can get to really measuring one wine against another.
+A genuinely blind tasting is the closest we can get to objectively measure one wine against another.
 And even then, the order of favorites can change – if the tasting is done before lunch or at dinner time, on weeknights or weekends, even the mood of the group, or just one small whispered remark, can re-order the evaluation and the results.
 Still, it is educational to taste wines blind, as we did here with these Sagrantino wines:

 In this windowless cave under a spectacular private estate in Sonoma, we set up a blind tasting of Sagrantino wines.